 2018 “ARCHES Update.”
 C. Walsh and S. Willen.
 Presentation to the Steering Committee of Health Improvement Partnership-Cuyahoga (HIP-Cuyahoga), Morris Black Estates, (Cleveland, OH).

 2020 “What Do People Need to Flourish?
 A Critical Assessment of the Emerging Literature on Flourishing and Health.”
 S. Willen, C. Walsh, A.F.
 Williamson, M. Hyman, W. Tootle.
-To be presented at the American Society for Bioethics & Humanities Annual Meetings.
+American Society for Bioethics & Humanities Annual Meetings.
 (Baltimore, MD/online)

 2020 “From Interviews to Survey Experiments: Innovating Flexible Coding Approaches.”
 A.F.
 Williamson, S. Willen, C. Walsh.
 American Political Science Association Annual Meetings.
 (San Francisco, CA/Zoom.)